djfdyuruiry/ts-lambda-api/README.md

 ----

-The OpenAPI Specification, also known as Swagger, is supported out of the box.
+The OpenAPI Specification, fka Swagger, is supported out of the box.
 If you are not familar with it, check out https://github.com/OAI/OpenAPI-Specification

 **This framework only supports OpenAPI v3**